 When packing for a trip in the mountains it is important to have appropriate equipment and clothing.
 This kit list features items we believe are necessary for the weather you will encounter and accommodation you will be staying in.

 This trip uses ‘classic’ style track skis.
-If you are bringing your own skis they must fit in the tracks, so should be no wider than 60mm.
+If you are bringing your own skis they must fit in the tracks.
+Ideally no wider than 60mm, but an absolute maximum of 66mm otherwise your skis will 'catch' in the tracks and you will not have a good experience.
 You can use track skis which are 'waxing', 'fishscale' or 'skintec'.
 You can also use track skis with a metal edge, or half metal edge.
 If in doubt about the suitability of your own skis please contact us.

 Skis, boots, and poles - can be hired at the start of the trip.
 The cost of hire is indicated in 'Trip Information'.
 If you are intending to hire you must inform us as soon as possible as equipment must be booked in advance.
 The type of ski supplied by the hire shop is provided in the 'Ski Rental' section of the Trip Information page.

 **Supplementary snacks if you follow a gluten free or coeliac diet**

 Your luggage will be moved each day by a taxi driver.
 Please restrict yourself to one bag of approximately 15kg (33lbs) per person.
 Not all hotels have 'lifts' and you must be able to carry your luggage upstairs.
 There may be a charge imposed by the taxi company if you have more than 1 bag, and we would ask you to cover this.